uclaml/Rephrase-and-Respond/README.md

 - `--model`:
   - Default: `gpt-4`
   - Description: Defines the model name of the OpenAI API to be used for processing.
+- `--onestep`:
+  - Description: When this flag is used, the script will employ 1-step RaR and generate the results.

 ### Examples
 Generate GPT-4's response to the original questions of Last Letter Concatenation: